HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Introduction

 Meanwhile, recent advances in unimodal KGC have introduced generative completion approaches powered by large language models (LLMs) \cite{wei-etal-2023-kicgpt, zhang2024making,liu2024finetuning}.
-By fine-tuning or leveraging in-context learning, these approaches exploit the extensive factual knowledge and reasoning capabilities that LLMs acquire during pre-training, achieving state-of-the-art results in KGC.
-However, this generative paradigm remains largely unexplored within the MMKGC setting.
-In particular, designing mechanisms to integrate multimodal information to guide LLM reasoning and constrain the search space of its responses remains a critical open challenge.
+By leveraging in-context learning or fine-tuning, these approaches exploit the extensive factual knowledge and reasoning capabilities that LLMs acquire during pre-training, achieving strong performance.
+However, this generative paradigm remains largely underexplored in the MMKGC setting due to its inherent limitations.
+First, these methods typically rely on existing knowledge graph embedding (KGE) models (e.g., RotatE \cite{sun2019rotate}, as used in KICGPT \cite{wei-etal-2023-kicgpt}) for candidate retrieval, which ignore multimodal signals and yield low-recall candidate sets.
+Second, their LLM-based predictors are designed to process only textual inputs, excluding visual and structural modalities that are essential for comprehensive multimodal reasoning.
+These limitations motivate the development of novel mechanisms that seamlessly integrate multimodal information into both retrieval and generation, enabling more accurate, context‑aware reasoning within constrained candidate spaces.